humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-10-27-data-uris-explained.md

 ## Performance implications

 The most interesting part of the data URI story is that it gives you the ability to embed files inside of other files.
 Most [writeups][6] focus on embedding data URIs in CSS files as a way to improve performance.
-Indeed, there&#8217;s been a lot of [research][9] indicating that HTTP requests are one of the major performance holes for web sites, and decreasing the number of requests results in better page performance. &#8220;Minimize HTTP requests&#8221; is actually the first rule of the [Yahoo!
+Indeed, there's been a lot of [research][9] indicating that HTTP requests are one of the major performance holes for web sites, and decreasing the number of requests results in better page performance. &#8220;Minimize HTTP requests&#8221; is actually the first rule of the [Yahoo!
 Exceptional Performance Best Practices][10], and it specifically mentions data URIs:

 > Inline images use the data: URI scheme to embed the image data in the actual page.
 This can increase the size of your HTML document.
 Combining inline images into your (cached) stylesheets is a way to reduce HTTP requests and avoid increasing the size of your pages.
 Inline images are not yet supported across all major browsers.

 This is good advice for using data URIs: you want to use them where they will be cached most frequently.
-Regular images downloaded over HTTP are cached according to their headers and/or browser-specific settings so that they needn&#8217;t be re-downloaded all the time.
+Regular images downloaded over HTTP are cached according to their headers and/or browser-specific settings so that they needn't be re-downloaded all the time.
 Data URIs are considered to be part of the file that contains them, so they are part of the HTML or CSS file in which it is embedded.
 This means that the data URI has no standalone cache control policy.
 Embedding data URIs in your files make the files themselves larger, and if the file changes frequently (such as the homepage of a blog), then the larger file must be downloaded frequently.
 This slows down your site.

 The easiest usage is to embed data URIs in external style sheets that are aggressively cached.
 That way, the empty cache experience is faster (due to fewer overall requests) and the primed cache experience is the same.